communitiesuk/delta-auth-service/auth-service/README.md

 * See <https://frontend.design-system.service.gov.uk/install-using-precompiled-files/> for general instructions and download links
-* Download the updated bundle and replace the existing files, following the folder structure in this repo
+* Download the updated bundle and replace the existing files, following the folder structure in this repo.
+They can be found in `auth-service/src/main/resources/static`
 * Find and replace in the CSS file to change links to "/assets/" to "/static/assets/"
-* Update the version numbers linked from the HTML header
+* Update the version numbers linked from the HTML header (`auth-service/src/main/resources/templates/thymeleaf/fragments/template.html`)

 ## Scheduled tasks